 You can only request appointments with doctors you've seen in the past six months.

 Test results are not instantly available through the portal.
 You will usually be able to see test results within eight days of the final result.
 This eight-day timeframe allows our clinicians to review a test result, add a note or contact you in person before the result is released to the portal.

 Unfortunately, you can only see test results dating back to April 30, 2016 when My RCH Portal 'went live'.
 Historical results - from tests carried out before April 30, 2016 - are not available through the portal but can be requested through the RCH's

 Freedom of Information process.

-Some test results are not automatically released to My RCH Portal, including some diagnostic test results, ECHOs, ECGs, EKGs, and radiology images.
+Some test results are not automatically released to My RCH Portal, (e.g. some diagnostic test results - ECHOs, ECGs, EKGs, and radiology images).
 Your clinician will give you these results at your next RCH visit.

 Talk with your RCH clinician.
-The 'normal' range for a test can help you interpret a test result but it is not alway relevant.
+The 'normal' range for a test can help you interpret a test result but it is not always relevant.
 For example, the normal range may not apply to children with certain conditions.
-Your doctor will discuss your results with you, over the phone or at your next hospital visit, and advise what action you should take based on those results
+Your doctor will discuss your results with you either over the phone or at your next hospital visit, and advise what action you should take based on those results.

 Not at this time.
-This is something that may be piloted at a later date.
+This is something that may be available at a later date.